johngiml/Kidney_Pressure/README.txt

 kidney pressure exceeds his or her threshold pressure value.

+Where to find all the Java files
+:
+Please, take the following path on this GitHub website: https://github.com/johngiml/Kidney_Pressure
+Path: /app/src/main/java/firstloop/john/kidneyuserinterface/

 Details about the app and usage
 :
 -The app has four activities or simply screens.
 They consist of